 This full-time course has been designed to deliver the most comprehensive training to fit the needs of today’s media make-up and hair industry.
 Our course covers all the skills required to reach the high levels of proficiency that are needed in all aspects of make-up, hair, and prosthetics.

-You will learn how to create accomplished looks for TV, film, theatre, and fashion.
+You will learn how to create accomplished looks for TV light entertainment and drama, film, theatre, fashion, e-commerce and events.
 These will include period make-up, catwalk and editorial, gruesome prosthetics and special effects skills, and also the leading airbrushing techniques.
 Throughout this 30 week course, you will be assessed on all skills, from application techniques to creativity and timings.

 Our course tutors are extremely passionate about their industry, and you will learn from their endless knowledge.
 They have many years’ experience working on some of the best-known films, TV and theatre productions in recent years.
 They will introduce you to the latest products and techniques that are relevant to today’s industry, so you can be sure you will be learning from the best.